Corona-Warn-App

-Corona-Warn-App is the official and open-source COVID-19 contact tracing app used for digital contact tracing in Germany made by SAP and Deutsche Telekom subsidiary T-Systems.
+Corona-Warn-App was the official and open-source COVID-19 contact tracing app used for digital contact tracing in Germany made by SAP and Deutsche Telekom subsidiary T-Systems.

 It had been downloaded 22.8 million times as of 19 November 2020 and 26.2 million times as of 18 March 2021.

 The app has been promoted by billboard and broadcast advertisements, e.g. in cooperation with the German Football Association (DFB) and other prominent companies.

+The German government has announced that the app would no longer exchange tracing information as of April 30, 2023 & would enter hibernation as of June 1, 2023.

 Effectiveness

 Experts believe that time saved by using the app can be critical for improving the effectiveness contact tracing efforts.

 Some virologists say when at least 60% of people in Germany use it, it would be very effective.

 Functioning

 The app works with the Exposure Notification Framework (what is implemented in Google Play Services for Android and in iOS) by using Bluetooth to exchange codes with app users that are within 1.5 meters of each other for a period of at least 10 minutes.

 Anyone who tests positive for COVID-19 can share this information voluntarily with the app.
 Other app users are then notified about when, how long and at what distance they had contact with the infected person within a 14-day period.
 Testing is available for persons on a voluntary basis.